CELEBRATING THE LGBTQ+ COMMUNITY – HOW TO BE A GREAT ALLY!

 Another way to learn about inequality issues within the community is to listen to the concerns and struggles that LGBTQ+ people experience every day.
 Talking with a friend or a family member about their experiences, watching a documentary or reading a book are important ways to understand the diversity of the community.
 Staying informed on the relevant issues affecting the community helps LGBTQ+ allies better advocate for the community.

-It may not be easy to speak out against statements and jokes that are disrespectful to LGBTQ+ people, but letting others know that you will not allow intolerance can be effective in changing attitudes and behaviors.
+Doing the right thing isn’t always easy.
+But silence can do a lot of harm.
+Speaking out against statements and jokes that are disrespectful to LGBTQ+ people is something that takes a lot of courage.
+Letting others know that you will not allow intolerance can be effective in changing attitudes and behaviors.
 Speak up if you hear someone use a slur or an insensitive comment.
 Encourage others to use the correct pronouns if they misgender someone.
 Promote diversity in the workplace.
+Consider these moments as a moment to enlighten others.
+Think about how you are creating opportunities to create growth in others as well as yourself.
 Starting positive conversations about LGBTQ+ issues is a great way to increase awareness and welcome new allies to the community.

-Volunteering your time is a great way to be an ally for the community as well as donating money to ensure LGBTQ+ organizations can continue their important missions.
+Whether it’s by getting involved in parades, putting out town and lawn signs or attending events for the LGBTQ+ community, simply being present or volunteering your time is a great way to be an ally for the community.
+Donations are another meaningful way to ensure LGBTQ+ organizations can continue their important missions.